pat-laugh/websson-libraries/README.md

 I only tried compiling with [GCC](https://gcc.gnu.org/).
 The Makefile in the tests directory can compile the whole project.
 It assumes the curl include files and library are in a location that the compiler and linker check by default.

+For the library various, you can make a symbolic link to it.

 ## The language